AntonHennig/keroppi/readme.md

 ### 📋 Prerequisites

 - **Docker:** Ensure you have Docker installed on your system.
 [Get Docker](https://docs.docker.com/get-docker/)
-- **Discord Account:** A Discord account and a server where you have permissions to add bots.
+- **Discord Account:** A Discord account and Bot Token, also a server where you have permissions to add bots.

 ### 🖥️ Setup with Docker

   /Path/To/Your/config:/app/config:
   This is where the bot stores its configuration files.
 Replace /Path/To/Your/config with the absolute path to a directory on your host where the bot can persist data.

+  **This is optional and can be romeved if not neeed or wanted.
+Only affcets the Container cog which u can just leave unloaded**
   /var/run/docker.sock:/var/run/docker.sock:
   This allows the bot to interact with Docker on the host system, which is necessary for Docker-related commands within the bot.